 Letter from the Director

-Linking our research with our Institute for Research in Marketing board members has been a key objective this past year for the Institute.
-Our board is our strength and provides a conduit between their corporate research needs and our faculty.
-It is a prestigious group of research and marketing executives from Fortune 500 corporations across many of the major industries, including Augeo Affinity Marketing, Best Buy, Cargill, Ecolab, G&K Services, General Mills, Polaris Industries, The Schwan Food Company, Target, United Healthcare, Wells Fargo, and 3M Corporation.
+Our board is our strength and provides a conduit between its corporate research needs and our faculty.
+It is a prestigious group of research and marketing executives from Fortune 500 corporations across many of the major industries.
+Some of these corporations include Augeo Affinity Marketing, Best Buy, Cargill, Ecolab, G&K Services, General Mills, Polaris Industries, The Schwan Food Company, Target, United Healthcare, and Wells Fargo.

 Our Vision and Mission for the Institute Board continues to be the following: